Niall Ferguson: Remarks on Keynes' sexual orientation

-At a May 2013 investment conference in Carlsbad, California, Ferguson was asked about his views on economist John Maynard Keynes' quotation that "in the long run we are all dead."
+At a May 2013 investment conference in Carlsbad, California, Ferguson was asked about his views on economist John Maynard Keynes' quotation that "in the long run we are all dead".
 Ferguson stated that Keynes was indifferent to the future because he was gay and did not have children.
 The remarks were widely criticised for being offensive, factually inaccurate, and a distortion of Keynes' ideas.
 Ferguson posted an apology for these statements shortly after reports of his words were widely disseminated, saying his comments were "as stupid as they were insensitive".
 In the apology, Ferguson stated: "My disagreements with Keynes's economic philosophy have never had anything to do with his sexual orientation.
 It is simply false to suggest, as I did, that his approach to economic policy was inspired by any aspect of his personal life."

 Stanford Cardinal Conversations

 In spring 2018, Ferguson was involved with College Republican leaders at Stanford to oppose a left-leaning student take over of the Cardinal Conversations initiative.
 In leaked emails, he was quoted as asking for opposition research on the student involved.
 He later apologized and resigned from the said initiative when emails were leaked revealing his involvement in the events.
-"I very much regret the publication of these emails.
-I also regret having written them," Ferguson wrote in a statement to The Daily.
+In a statement to The Stanford Daily, Ferguson wrote: "I very much regret the publication of these emails.
+I also regret having written them."

 Cryptocurrency

 Ferguson was an early skeptic of cryptocurrencies, famously dismissing his teenage son's recommendation to buy Bitcoin in 2014.
-By 2017, he had changed his mind on Bitcoin's utility, saying it had established itself as a form of "digital gold: a store of value for wealthy investors, especially those located in countries with weak rule of law and high political risk."
+By 2017, he had changed his mind on Bitcoin's utility, saying it had established itself as a form of "digital gold: a store of value for wealthy investors, especially those located in countries with weak rule of law and high political risk".
 In February 2019, Ferguson became an advisor for digital asset protocol firm Ampleforth Protocol, saying he was attracted by the firm's plan to "reinvent money in a way that protects individual freedom and to create a payments system that treats everyone equally".
 In March 2019, Ferguson spoke at an Australian Financial Review Business Summit, where he admitted to being "wrong to think there was no ... use for a form of currency based on blockchain technology...
 I don't think this will turn out to be a complete delusion."